syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Offline-Installer.md

 Syncfusion provides separate installers for all the Essential Studio products.
 You can download the latest version platforms Installer [here](https://www.syncfusion.com/downloads/latest-version).

+I> Starting with 2022 Volume 1 v20.1.0.47, all Syncfusion customers (evaluators and paid customers) who use Syncfusion installers or nuget packages from [nuget.org](https://www.nuget.org/packages?q=Syncfusion) must generate and register the corresponding platform and version license key in your projects.<br>
+For more information, please see [this](https://help.syncfusion.com/common/essential-studio/licensing/license-key) help topic.

 **Web**

 * ASP.NET MVC